-The purpose of Interact is to provide young people the opportunity to work together in a world fellowship dedicated to service and international understanding.
-Some of the goals of Interact are to recognize and develop constructive leadership and personal integrity and to encourage and practice thoughtfulness of and helpfulness to others.
+The purpose of the Christian Service Interact (CSI) is to provide students the opportunity to work together in a world dedicated to service and international understanding.
+Some of the goals of CSI are to recognize and develop constructive leadership and personal integrity and to encourage and practice thoughtfulness and helpfulness to others.

-The Drama Club is designed for those students interested in theater, including those who cannot fit the course work into their schedules.
+The purpose of the Drama Club is designed for those students interested in theater, including those who cannot fit the course work into their schedules.
 Members study various aspects of theater, help with school productions, and attend local performances.

 Fellowship of Christian Athletes

-This group challenges members to use the powerful medium of athletics to impact the world for Jesus Christ.
+The purpose of this group challenges its members to use the powerful medium of athletics to impact the world for Jesus Christ.
 Values include service, integrity, teamwork, and excellence.